 On 31 December 2020, Meerabehn* suffered a miscarriage when she was mercilessly beaten and kicked by a violent mob while they attacked a Christian gathering in Barwani, Madhya Pradesh.

-The mob of over 50 religious extremists attacked 12 Christians who had gathered for prayer in a home.
+The mob consisting of over 50 people attacked 12 Christians including Meeabehn who had gathered for prayer in a private residence .
 The Christians, most of them women, were violently beaten by the mob.
 The attackers misbehaved with them, tore off their clothing and molested them.
-Meerabehn lost consciousness when she was kicked to the ground and fell face down.
+Meerabehn lost consciousness when she was kicked to the ground and fell down.
 Later, on the way to the hospital, she delivered a still born baby.

-The Christians reported the incident to the police and demanded the arrest of the culprits.
+The victims reported the incident to the police and demanded the arrest of the culprits.
 But the police refused to register a complaint and even denied that any violence had taken place.
-Thereafter, persons from the mob had the audacity to accuse the Christians of carrying out religious conversions by force.
+Thereafter, persons from the mob had the audacity to accuse the victims of carrying out religious conversions by force.

-Our local allies helped the Christians get much needed medical attention and our allied lawyers assisted the Christians in filing a complaint against the perpetrators in the court.
+Partners on the ground helped the victims get much needed medical attention and ADF India allied lawyers assisted them in filing a complaint against the perpetrators in the court.

-In another incident that took place on 26 January 2021, a Christian prayer service was disrupted in Indore, Madhya Pradesh by a large mob of around 150 religious extremists.
-They barged into the hall, where about 50 Christians were gathered, carrying sticks and batons and attacked the Christians.
-The attackers then filed a complaint against the Christians under the state’s new anti-conversion law, falsely alleging that the Christians had conducted forceful conversions.
-The police detained 9 Christians, five men and four women, one of whom was pregnant.
-ADF India allied lawyers secured bail for four women and one man on 3 March and after subsequent hearings, the Court granted bail for the remaining four men on 6 April.
+In another incident that took place on 26 January 2021, a prayer service was disrupted in Indore, Madhya Pradesh by a large mob of around 150 anti-social elements. .
+They barged into the hall, where about 50 Christians were gathered, carrying sticks and batons and attacked them.
+The attackers then filed a complaint against the victims under the state’s new anti-conversion law, falsely alleging that they had conducted forceful conversions.
+The police detained five men and four women, one of whom was pregnant.
+ADF India allied lawyers were able to secure bail for all four women and one of the men on 3 March and after subsequent hearings, the Court granted bail for the remaining four men on 6 April.

-Madhya Pradesh has seen a steep rise in the number of violent incidents against Christians after the enactment of the new anti-conversion law.
+Madhya Pradesh has seen a steep rise in the number of violent incidents against minority communities after the enactment of the new anti-conversion law.
 Compared to 19 incidents of anti-Christian violence recorded in 2020, the state has already witnessed 11 incidents in the first three months of 2021.

 “No one should be targeted because of their faith.
 The Indian Constitution protects freedom of religion or belief to all persons,” says Tehmina Arora, Director of ADF India.
 While the new law is in place, the harassment of religious minorities is sadly expected to escalate further.
 ADF India allied lawyers have filed a petition in the Madhya Pradesh High Court challenging the constitutional validity of the controversial law.